 Finding The Best Tongue Cleaner

 Regardless of whether the scraper is plastic or metal, start by placing it at the back of the tongue.
 Slowly and gently pull the scraper towards the front of the mouth, as the American Dental Association demonstrates.
 Remember to rinse the scraper before and after using it.
-Don't forget to use the scraper on each side of the tongue and not just the top surface.
+Don't forget to use the scraper on each side of the tongue, not just the top surface.
 Once you've finished the scraping process, rinse your mouth.
-Since tongue scrapers come in different shapes and sizes, choose one that best suites the shape of your mouth and tongue.
+Since tongue scrapers come in different shapes and sizes, choose one that best suits the shape of your mouth and tongue.
 Ask your dentist for tips on how to best select one if you're not sure.

 If you already brush your choppers twice a day and floss daily, then you clearly understand the value of a healthy mouth.
 But you can always do more.
 Perhaps it's time to incorporate the best tongue cleaner you can find into your daily oral routine?
 Try a toothbrush that incorporates a tongue cleaner for starters.
 Consult your dentist if you have questions about which one is best suited for you.
 Your tongue will thank you for it!